9 Types of Inclusions in Quartz

 Inclusions may form before, after, or at the same time as the host crystal.
 They may consist of other minerals, light dustings or druses, gases or fluids, or natural fissures and cracks.

 A protogenetic inclusion happens when a mineral inclusion grows first and a quartz crystal grows around it.
-Often, quartz is one of the last minerals to solidify out of a solution.
-Thus, a mineral-like rutile might form on a cavity wall and later be enveloped by quartz, forming so-called sagenitic sprays.
+Often, quartz is one of the last minerals to solidify from a solution, so minerals like rutile may form on cavity walls first and later become enclosed by growing quartz, creating so-called sagenitic sprays.

 There are specimens where the quartz crystal stopped growing and rutile needles project out of the quartz crystal face.

-Inclusions formed at the same time that the host was growing are called syngenetic inclusions.
-At times, a quartz crystal pauses in its growth and a mineral settles on the crystal face only to get incorporated inside the quartz if it begins to grow again.
-When this happens, you see what’s called a phantom inside the quartz crystal or you may see what appears to be perfectly formed crystals of minerals like fluorite or garnet “floating” inside the quartz.
+Inclusions formed at the same time as the host crystal are called syngenetic inclusions.
+At times, a quartz crystal pauses in its growth and minerals settle on the crystal face, later becoming trapped when growth resumes.
+This process can create phantoms or the appearance of perfectly formed crystals of minerals like fluorite or garnet “floating” inside the quartz.

 inclusions-in-quartz